git-masi/vituspay-zod-example/README.md

 See the section below on how to run tasks if you are unfamiliar.

+**IMPORTANT:** Running this task will delete certain files and folders so be careful when you use it.

+Once the init task is done change the variables in your .thunderclient.env file.

 ## Local development

 Local development is easy provided you have followed the instructions for setting up and initializing the project.
 There is a task that will get you started.